 Related to the previous tip, if you notice that your child is having trouble with their homework, or if they frequently need your help with it, consider hiring professional help.
-Some subjects, like math, require a lot of concentration, and even good students can have trouble with it from time to time.
+Some subjects, like math, require a lot of concentration.
+Even good students can have trouble with it from time to time.
 Fortunately, you can easily find a good online math tutor who can adjust to your child’s schedule and help them whenever they need it.

 Make sure your child is prepared for school

-Learning requires energy, so make sure your child’s routine provides them with plenty of it.
-For example, your child should have a healthy meal in the morning that is rich in protein, fiber, and whole grains, so they can stay focused in school.
-Moreover, your child also needs plenty of sleep at night – at least 10 hours.
+Learning requires energy.
+Make sure your child’s routine provides them with plenty of it.
+For example, your child should have a healthy meal in the morning that is rich in protein, fibre, and whole grains to help them stay focused in school.
+Moreover, your child also needs plenty of sleep at night—at least 10 hours.
 Not getting enough sleep can make your child either hyperactive and nervous or drowsy and unfocused.
-Therefore, help them organize their chores in a way that would leave them enough time to rest before school, and don’t let them play on their phone or computer before bed, since that can make it harder for them to fall asleep.
+Help them organize their chores in a way that would leave them enough time to rest before school.
+Don’t let them play on their phone or computer before bed, since that can make it harder for them to fall asleep.

 Adjust your own attitude

 The way you react to your child’s grades will affect their attitude towards school and studying.
-For example, you shouldn’t overpraise them, so they don’t become overconfident, but you shouldn’t take their good grades for granted either.
-You shouldn’t punish them for bad grades, though, as you want to teach them that they can learn from their mistakes.
-Rather than punishing your child, you should simply explain consequences to them in a way that they can understand.
+It’s unwise to overpraise them least they become overconfident.
+But don’t take their good grades for granted either.
+There is no need for punishment if they get bad grades.
+You want to teach them that they can learn from their mistakes.
+Rather than punishing your child, simply explain consequences to them in a way that they can understand.
 For instance, they should know that if they don’t study a bit every day, they will forget things, and have to learn them all over again.

-The habits your child gains during elementary school will determine their success in the future as well, which is why it’s important that they learn how to succeed from an early age.
-So, consider the listed tips, apply them, stay involved in your child’s academic life, and they are much more likely to be successful.
+The habits your child gains during elementary school will determine their success in the future as well, which is why they must learn how to succeed from an early age.
+Consider the listed tips, apply them, stay involved in your child’s academic life, and they are much more likely to be successful.